-We all need a good night’s sleep, and if your baby sleeps well you’re more likely to get some well earnt rest too.
+We all need a good night’s rest, and if your baby sleeps well you’re more likely to get some well earnt rest too.

-When it comes to dressing you baby for sleep there are two main options to keep them safe and warm: sleep sacks and swaddle blankets.
+When it comes to dressing you baby for bed there are two main options to keep them safe and warm: sleep sacks and swaddle blankets.

 The number one consideration when choosing between a sleep sack and a swaddle blanket is your baby’s age.